Replacing the CV Axle (Passenger Side) on a 2005-2010 Kia Sportage (With Video)

-- Using a 32 mm socket attached to a powered impact driver, torque the CV axle nut off of the CV axle.
-If no powered impact tool is available, brace the wheel hub from moving by using a long and strong metal bar (such as a crowbar), bracing the bar on the ground and on two wheel hub lugs.
+- Using a 32-mm socket attached to a powered impact driver, torque the CV axle nut off of the CV axle.
+If no powered impact tool is available, brace the wheel hub from moving by taking a long and strong metal bar (such as a crowbar) and bracing the bar on the ground and on two wheel hub lugs.
 Either a breaker bar or cheater bar will be needed to generate enough torque to remove the axle nut.

 - Gently tap the CV axle shaft (preferably with a brass hammer as to not damage the threads) to get the shaft moving past the wheel hub splines.
 If the shaft will not budge, use a heavy punch tool to pound the shaft loose through the splines.